oracle-cne/ocne/doc/cluster-management/olvm.md

 The starting IP address to use for VMs.
 NOTE: the **virtualIp** cannot be in this range.

-## Machine congfiguration
+## Machine configuration
-The control plane and worker fiels are identical, but the values may be different.
+The control plane and worker fields are identical, but the values may be different.
 These values apply to all the control plane nodes and worker nodes in the cluster.
 ```
     controlPlaneMachine: